bakhe8/Master/deployment.md

 1. Log in to the Salla Partners Portal.
 2. Navigate to the **Themes** section from the sidebar.
-3. Either create a new theme or select the existing Beto Theme to update it.
+3. Either create a new theme or select the existing NeedsBoxes Theme to update it.
 4. Ensure the theme is connected to the correct GitHub repository (`bakhe8/Master`).
 5. From the "Versions" or "Releases" tab, create a new version and select the tag you just pushed (e.g., `v1.0.0`).
 6. Fill in all required information, such as the theme's price, description, and support URL.
 7. Submit the theme for review.

 The Salla team will then review your theme.
 If any issues are found, they will provide feedback for you to address.
-Once approved, the Beto Theme will be published on the Salla Theme Marketplace.
+Once approved, the NeedsBoxes Theme will be published on the Salla Theme Marketplace.